My favourite book this week is a rollicking fun poem by children’s author, David Elliott, called And Here’s to You!

 3) Here’s a fun writing follow-up: Have the kids choose an animal group and give it their own unique “people” name.
 Have them fill a page with a big bold bright painting and then attach their writing.
 You can use this writing template, if you like.

-For example, they might choose spiders.
+For example, they might choose elephants and write:

 “Here’s to the Elephants!